Beware of these insurance scams!

 There is an estimate of more than $40 billion in costs for insurance fraud reported every year, which means $400 to $700 is the cost on average for each family.

 - Fee Churning

-- The initial premium is reduced repeatedly until the commission is no longer to pay its claim.
+- We reduce the initial premium repeatedly until the commission is no longer to pay its claim.

-- Transactions can appear legitimate if viewed alone, only after a longer period of time and its full effect can they be considered fraud.
+- Also, transactions can appear legitimate if viewed alone; only after a longer period of time and their full effect can they be considered fraud.

 - Asset Diversion